Major Arcana Tarot Card Meanings: Unlocking Archetypes, Personalities, and Hidden Depths

 The Greater Arcana Reflects on the Karmic Tail Number

-When more than one Arcana card comes up in a reading, it usually means that the person is learning karmic lessons instead of everyday things.
+When more than one Arcana card comes up in a reading, it usually means that the person is learning karmic tail lessons instead of everyday things.

 If all three cards are spread, it means: